sensu/sensu-docs/content/sensu-go/6.5/api/streaming.md

 ---

 {{% notice commercial %}}
-**COMMERCIAL FEATURE**: Access TCP stream handlers in the packaged Sensu Go distribution.
+**COMMERCIAL FEATURE**: Access streaming resources in the packaged Sensu Go distribution.
 For more information, read [Get started with commercial features](../../commercial/).
 {{% /notice %}}

 {{% notice note %}}
-**NOTE**: Requests to the TCP stream handlers API require you to authenticate with a Sensu [API key](../#configure-an-environment-variable-for-api-key-authentication) or [access token](../#authenticate-with-the-authentication-api).
+**NOTE**: Requests to the streaming API require you to authenticate with a Sensu [API key](../#configure-an-environment-variable-for-api-key-authentication) or [access token](../#authenticate-with-the-authentication-api).
 The code examples in this document use the [environment variable](../#configure-an-environment-variable-for-api-key-authentication) `$SENSU_API_KEY` to represent a valid API key in API requests.
 {{% /notice %}}

-## Get all TCP stream handlers
+## Get all streaming resources

 The `/tcpstreamhandlers` API endpoint provides HTTP GET access to [TCP stream handler][1] data.